mgharvey/mgharvey.github.io/research.md

 ***

 The unifying themes of my research program are a focus on avian systems, the use of large comparative datasets generated using genomic or high-throughput phenotyping tools, and the integration of insights across temporal, spatial, and taxonomic scales.
+My projects include studies of:
 <br><br>

 ## Causes of population divergence